kayakml/eprom_reader/README.md

 # eprom_reader
-just a simple M27C1001 reader (may be start of a more comprehensive reader and writer)
+just a simple M27C1001 reader (perhaps start of a more comprehensive reader and writer)